The Unpublished ‘She’ Chapter of 'Reminiscences of the Nehru Age' Explores the Indira Gandhi–Mathai Love Affair

 Indira Gandhi, India’s only woman Prime Minister, has long been surrounded by rumours, controversies, and political legends.
 Many of these stemmed from M.O.
 Mathai, Jawaharlal Nehru’s powerful private secretary, who served from 1946 to 1959 and later wrote Reminiscences of the Nehru Age (1978).

-Mathai was more than just Nehru’s aide—he managed both his political affairs and his personal life.
+Mathai was more than just Nehru’s aide—he managed both his political affairs and personal life.
 In his memoir, he claimed explosive details about Nehru’s relationships with Edwina Mountbatten, Padmaja Naidu, and Mridula Sarabhai.
-But the most sensational controversy revolved around a missing chapter titled “She”, which never made it to print but allegedly described a 12-year-long affair with Indira Gandhi.
+But the most sensational controversy revolved around a missing Chapter 29, titled “She”, which was withdrawn before publication.

 He further recalled that Indira invented pet names for them.
 She called him “Bhupat, the dacoit”, while he called her “Putli, the dacoitess.”
 “Oh, Bhupat I love you,” she would often whisper, Mathai claimed.

-The relationship, Mathai said, ended abruptly when he discovered Indira with yoga guru Dhirendra Brahmachari, who would later be rumoured as one of her closest confidants.
+According to Mathai, the relationship ended abruptly when he discovered her with yoga guru Dhirendra Brahmachari, later rumoured as one of her closest confidants.
 Another figure often linked to her was Foreign Minister Dinesh Singh.

 Yet, despite these alleged personal controversies, Indira’s political life remained towering.
-Initially dismissed as a “goongi gudiya” (dumb doll) by her critics, she proved her mettle by splitting the Congress and leading India to victory against Pakistan in the 1971 war.
+Initially dismissed as a “goongi gudiya” (dumb doll), she split the Congress, consolidated power, and led India to victory against Pakistan in the 1971 war.
 Fiercely ambitious, she thrived on power struggles—with party bosses, foreign leaders, and even her own father, Prime Minister Jawaharlal Nehru.

 Also Read: